bitzl/vscode-puppet/README.md

 # Puppet Extension for Visual Studio Code

-The Puppet Extension for Visual Studio Code offers rich language support for Puppet DSL, snippets, and linter when using [Visual Studio Code](http://code.visualstudio.com).
+The Puppet Extension for Visual Studio Code offers rich language support for Puppet DSL, snippets, and linter for [Visual Studio Code](http://code.visualstudio.com).

-*This extension was created as a fork from [blindly/vscode-puppet](https://github.com/blindly/vscode-puppet) to integrate bugfixes.
-A future merge with the original project is still possible.*

 ## Requirements
 This extension relies on [puppet-lint](http://puppet-lint.com/) to check your Puppet code.
 Use Ruby `gem` to install: